hasaniqbal777/coling-2025/_pages/home.md

 </style>
 <span class="red-text">COLING 25 Detailed Schedule, including all oral presentations and posters, is now available [here](https://docs.google.com/spreadsheets/d/1EzQl5drWfg3ohyaAz2327S4D4IPHNvEG2ZrtaIOFikk/edit?usp=sharing)

+## Onsite Poster Printing Details:

+**Vendor:** Capital 360 Event Experience
+**Payment:** Orders can be placed using a credit card, **(364 AED/~$100 USD)**.
+For those unable to use a credit card, we recommend printing your poster beforehand and bringing it with you to the conference.
+**How to Order:** Send an email to [capital360.oc@adnec.ae](mailto:capital360.oc@adnec.ae).
+Include the [COLING 25 Poster Order Form](https://drive.google.com/file/d/1n5U_VXoACAyaKv2FBpnXIa6ECOGB6fnn/view?usp=sharing) and your A0 Portrait artwork in the email.
+**Pickup:** Posters can be picked up at the **Customer Service desk located near Conference Hall A from 8:00 AM to 6:00 PM** during the main conference days.
+*If you need to place a last-minute poster order, including on-site requests, you can do so online or in person at the Customer Service Desk.
+Your poster will be ready for pickup within 24 hours.
+Please note, if you wish to pay in cash, you must first visit the Customer Service desk at Conference Hall A to complete your payment before placing your order.*

 ## News

 **[Registration](/registration) is officially open**